rajat8266/go-sftp-server-ls/config/config.md

 Generate using `ssh-keygen -b 2048 -t rsa -f filepath.txt`

 - **BasePath**:
 Path to disk where data will be stored.
 For "user1", Files will be stored at location BasePath/Username.
+Program should have read/write access to BasePath.

 - **SftpAuthorizedKeysFile**:
 Path to the file containing authorized SSH public keys for users who are allowed to connect.
 If this field is not set, only password authentication will be used.